VoiNetwork/learn-more/docs/governance/proposals/application-process.md

     - [Ecosystem Services Pitch Deck](https://docs.google.com/presentation/d/1kDAVnKIJT5hYh_69jxW8XuXjQ2J7Pj91NlOxaNy7Zvo/edit?usp=sharing) (for projects seeking funding above $10,000 worth of Voi)
 5. Any supporting documents if unable to be submitted via the application should be sent via email to the Council at [voi.grants@voi.network](mailto:voi.grants@voi.network) with identifying information in the email subject line to be able to associate it with the appropriate application (Name of project_Type of Grant_YYYMMDD).
 6. Prior to submission, we highly encourage you to review the **Grants Evaluation** section of the documentation so that you understand how your application will be evaluated.

+## Council Review Process

+**Once an application has been submitted, the following process ensues for proposal review**:

+1. Any incomplete applications are automatically rejected by the Council.
+2. All applications are made publically available on Discord for a 5-day community review.
+3. During this 5-day period, community members can provide feedback, comments and also vote on the proposal with a thumbs up or thumbs down signalling their overall sentiment towards the proposal.
+4. Applicants then have 2-days to incorporate any feedback they find useful from the community.
+5. The Council then has 48-hours to independently review the proposal and submit an evaluation with feedback to the grantees.
+The Council may choose to set up an independent meeting with certain grantees to gather additional information.
+This will be more relevant for build grants, and projects larger in scope and/or monetary value.
+6. Applicants then have 48-hours to incorporate any of the Council’s suggestions into their proposal.
+7. Community members have 24-hours to change their up or down vote based on changes made to the proposal
+8. To end the process, the Council then engages in a final vote on the proposal, taking into account the edits the team made to the proposal based on the community's review and the Council's evaluation.
+This vote is done within 48-hours of receiving the final version of the proposal.
+9. The Treasury then has 48-hours to approve the grant, per Voi’s checks and balances system, to allow the future release of funds.
+10. Applicants are responsible for ensuring that they are diligent with sticking to milestones and submitting milestones on time to the Council using the tracker in the link provided [here](https://docs.google.com/document/d/17QS_FfhjEttHnXu2d3DWKk4qoD6irAv0F3sVF17Y6wQ/edit#heading=h.alfnp343pc9r).
+For grants that do not require milestone tracking (microgrants, ecosystem service grants&lt;$10,000), 50% will be paid upon signing the grant acceptance form, and 50% upon completion of the grants.

+## Grantee Selection & Evaluation Factors

+Different types of Voi grants are evaluated differently.
+The evaluation forms used by the Voi Council can be found below.

+Product Design Grant Evaluation

+Build Phase Grant Evaluation

+Ecosystem Services Grant Evaluation

+## Grant Implementation

+If you’ve received a grant you can start implementing based on the timeline and milestones provided in your grant application.

+1. Sign the **grant acceptance letter,** which confirms receipt of your application and agreement to the milestones within and payouts.
+This will be distributed to grant winners.
+2. Begin developing your product blueprint, building your application or engaging in any other scope of work for which you received funding.
+3. Everytime a milestone has been completed be sure to submit documentation of completion to the voi council at **[voigrants@voi.network](mailto:voigrants@voi.network). **This includes a description of the completed milestone, any relevant links, and a reference to the milestone number in the originally submitted milestone tracker.
+The milestone submission form is the same as the milestone tracking form and can be found **[here](https://docs.google.com/document/d/17QS_FfhjEttHnXu2d3DWKk4qoD6irAv0F3sVF17Y6wQ/edit#heading=h.alfnp343pc9r)**.
+4. For those completing a product design grant, submission of the product blueprint is required to receive a final payout.
+For those building an application to launch on Voi, development teams must schedule time with the Voi Council to demo their final product.
+This presentation will be open to the community.